afainer/cleven/README.md

    is performed only for the geometry of the polygonal model.
 No textures or colors of vertexes/polygons are used.

 Cleven was tested on SBCL and GNU/Linux.
-It will not work on Windows, because voxel maps are loaded using memory mapping, which is not supported on Windows, but this support is planned.
+Memory mapped voxel maps on Windows are not supported, but this support is planned.

 Other issues and limitations are:

- - Too few sprites per rendering tile.
  - Rendering defects on boundaries of sprites tiles.
  - Implemented is only one light source: the sun.
+ - Implemented is only one camera.
  - Many others. ;-)

 Build and run